spack/spack/lib/spack/docs/tutorial_modules.rst

 Add a new compiler
 """"""""""""""""""

 The second step is to build a recent compiler.
-On first use Spack scans the environment and picks up automatically the compiler(s) already available on the system.
-That's how it would look like on Ubuntu 14.04:
+On first use, Spack scans the environment and picks up automatically the compiler(s) already available on the system.
+That is how it would look like on Ubuntu 14.04:

 .. code-block:: console